drhelius/grpc-demo/README.md

 Once you have developed a Helm Chart you can make a package and create a Helm repository to distribute it.

 Helm repositories are simple web servers that host tgz files.
 Each chart is distributed as a tgz file package.
 In addition to the charts you need to create an `index.yaml` to setup your repository.
-This *index* will contain the information of all the charts in the Helm repo.
+This index will contain the information of all the charts in the Helm repo.

-In this demo a Helm repo is provided by using GitHub Pages.
-With this method, GitHub let you use a directory in your Git repository to store web content.
+In this demo a Helm repo is provided by using [GitHub Pages](https://pages.github.com/).
+With this method, GitHub let you use a directory in your git repository to store web content.
 We can use this directory to store the charts and the `index.yaml`.

 This is the URL for the GitHub pages in this git repo: <https://drhelius.github.io/grpc-demo/>